dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 </div>

 <!--
-A: The JavaScript Runtime runs JavaScript Code in a single thread, but provides concurrency with via asynchronity in a non-blocking way through the runtime.
+A: The JavaScript Runtime runs JavaScript Code in a single thread, but provides concurrency with via asynchronity in a non-blocking way through the runtime by using the event loop.

+D: Whut?
 -->

 ---